 Nominating Committee.
-The Nominating Committee shall consist of the Past Chair of the DPB Executive Committee, who serves as Chair, six members appointed by the Chair to staggered two-year terms and one member appointed by the Council for a one-year term.
-The Chair shall ascertain through the Executive Officer the identity of this member.
+The Nominating Committee shall consist of the Past Chair of the DPB Executive Committee, who serves as Chair, six members appointed by the Chair to staggered two-year terms and one member appointed by the CEO for a one-year term.
+The Chair shall ascertain through the Chief Executive Officer the identity of this member.
 The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer, Division Councilor, and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
 The Nominating Committee shall advise the Chair on suitable candidates for Society committees including relevant Society Prize and Award committees, and on candidates for Society offices.
 The Nominating Committee shall perform such other duties as described in the Bylaws.